graphql/graphql-spec/spec/Section 6 -- Execution.md

   keyed by the unique set of Defer Usage records to which these new grouped field sets belong.
 (See below for an explanation of why these additional grouped field sets may be required.)
-- {newDeferUsages}: a list of Defer Usages records newly encountered when processing these fields, i.e. directly enclosing them.
 - {newGroupedFieldSetsRequiringDeferral}: a map containing additional grouped field sets for new incremental results relating to the newly encountered deferred fragments.
 The map is keyed by the set of Defer Usage records to